-Map 10: A Map showing the town centre boundary & primary retail frontage as per the Cornwall Local Plan.
+Map 12: A Map showing the town centre boundary & primary retail frontage as per the Cornwall Local Plan.

 Policy T2: Primary Retail Frontage Objective: Primary retail frontage should permit other commercial uses which require customers to visit in person.
 Policy T2: We propose the Primary Retail Frontage area should allow other commercial uses including leisure and service uses, which require customers to visit in person.
 Evening uses should also be considered for permission.

-Policy T3: Upper Floors and the rear of Town Centre buildings appropriate housing where feasible.

-Policy T3: Upper Floors and the rear of Town Centre buildings should be encouraged to develop into
+Conversion to residential at ground floor street frontage should only be permitted when it can be proven there is no demand for commercial use.
+Policy T3: Upper Floors and the rear of Town Centre buildings Objective: To re-establish a vibrant town centre for the local community and villages on its immediate hinterland - providing a location for independent retailers to flourish.
+Policy T3: Proposals to convert the upper floors of retail premises in the town centre area will be supported where:- • separate access to the upper floors is available or can be created. • where the creation of residential dwellings will not have a negative impact on the viability of existing businesses.
 Policy T4: Fairmeadow Retail allocation review

-3.87 Car Parking Study: In 2022, to support the Lavigne Lonsdale Town Investment Plan work PJA were commissioned by Redruth Town Council to undertake a Car Parking, Servicing and Access Study for the Town Centre.
+3.55 Car Parking Study: In 2022, to support the Lavigne Lonsdale Town Investment Plan work PJA were commissioned by Redruth Town Council to undertake a Car Parking, Servicing and Access Study for the Town Centre.
 This took place May - August 2022.
 On-site surveys using a Red, Amber, Green Audit were carried out of the 7 town car parks in July on a weekday and Saturday (when no specific events were taking place).
 It also included on-street parking within a 5-minute walk zone of the town centre.

-3.88 Summary findings of the Car Parking Study
+3.56 Summary findings of the Car Parking Study

-- High levels of on-street parking over-subscribed on Upper Fore Street with impacts felt on nearby residential roads - Iceland and Flowerpot are the most used car parks during the weekday - St. Rumons and Iceland most used on a Saturday - Highest proportion of parking are short stays 15- 30 mins in week and 30mins 2hrs on Saturday - Little demand for long stay - Very low parking rates in the evening - Significant use of car parks outside charging period, particularly Cornwall Council ones where tariffs are between 09:00-16:00 - There is a significant over provision of car parking.
+- High levels of on-street parking over-subscribed on Upper Fore Street with impacts felt on nearby residential roads - Iceland and Flowerpot are the most used car parks during the weekday - St. Rumons and Iceland most used on a Saturday - Highest proportion of parking are short stays 15- 30 mins in week and 30 mins 2 hrs on Saturday - Little demand for long stay - Very low parking rates in the evening - Significant use of car parks outside charging period, particularly Cornwall Council ones where tariffs are between 09:00-16:00 - There is a significant over provision of car parking.
 It could be halved from 697 to around 330 and still accommodate the level of demand - There is a definite case for more flexible use of under occupied car parks - Service areas for loading and waiting are allocated within the town centre on Green Lane and Alma Place